Kecheng-Chen/data-science/README.md

-CS-C200A
+# UCB CSC200A Course Project
-# Principles and Techniques of Data Science
+Principles and Techniques of Data Science